16. Research Software Engineering¶

 projects (in github) discuss a few ideas we have where changes could be expected

-installing NEMO occurs in place, we use configure to track down the system dependent portions (or force them), and a set of make build steps will compile and build NEMO.
+installing NEMO occurs in place, we use an Autoconf based configure script to track down the system dependent portions (or force them), and a set of make build steps will compile and build NEMO.
 There is no install step, so users will need to modify their shell environment to take advantage of the new tools.
 There is no support for a build tree that’s different from the source tree.

 In terms of documentation there are the unix manual (